himanshu12345yadav/basic-portfolio-site/README.md

 # About

-This is a basic portfolio site part of a university project made in **Next JS** with crisper _effects_ and **awesome design**.
+This is a basic portfolio site part of a university project made in **React JS** with crisper _effects_ and **awesome design**.

 # Features

 - Website is Fully responsive.
 - Loaded with amazing transitions and effects.
 - All effect are fully customisable, made with vanilla javacript.
 Just look into the javascript files.

 # Getting Started

-#### You can run the website straight into your browser, just [`Click Here`](https://basic-portfolio-site.now.sh)
+#### You can run the website straight into your browser, just [`Click Here`](https://himanshu12345yadav.github.io/basic-portfolio-site/)

 ## Wanna make some tweaks, feel free to do so.